edterbak/NodeRed_Heishamon_control/README.md

 - [Improvement] - Changed some stored variable names (F_RTC.xxxx)
 - [Enhancement] - System - MQTT settings now also shows IP adress of heishamon.

+[2023-04-22] v22.24 beta (experimental).
+Changes:
+- [Fix] - During sterilization run, the incorrect temperature of the setpoint was shown on dashboard.
+- [Fix] - small improvement related to pumpspeed function.

 ********